prestodb/presto/presto-docs/src/main/sphinx/installation/cli.rst

 The Presto CLI is a terminal-based interactive shell for running queries.
 The CLI is a
 `self-executing <http://skife.org/java/unix/2011/06/20/really_executable_jars.html>`_
-JAR file, which means it acts like a normal UNIX executable.
+JAR file that acts like a normal UNIX executable.

 Download :maven_download:`cli`
 Rename it to ``presto`` with the following command